Pet Circle

 Yes!
 Ferrets are natural swimmers and often enjoy playing in water.
 They can be messy eaters as well.
 Ferrets can be bathed as often as once a week.
 Bathing can help to reduce the ferret odour, but it will not go away completely.

 What is the best ferret shampoo?
-A gentle pet shampoo such as Aloveen or Amazonia Oatmeal Shampoo is suitable for ferrets.
+A gentle pet shampoo such as Aloveen is suitable for ferrets.